AI & Data Fundamentals

 Image processing manipulates or enhances an image, such as sharpening or adjusting color, without understanding its content.
 Computer vision analyzes an image to determine what it depicts and can trigger a decision or action based on that understanding.

 It depends heavily on the task's complexity.
 Simple classification with only a few categories might need a few thousand labeled images, while robust object detection across varied real-world environments can require millions.
-Transfer learning and data augmentation can significantly reduce how much new labeled data is needed.
+Transfer learning and data augmentation can sharply reduce how much new labeled data is needed.

 Yes, though it depends on model complexity, available hardware, and latency requirements.
 Techniques like model compression, quantization, and running inference on edge devices close to the data source all help make real-time performance achievable.